cursedastronaut/RedStar-Notes-and-Hack/README.md

 내나라 is the default (and only) web browser.
 It is a modified version of Firefox 3.5/3.6.
 However, it has a few additions, such as an extensions to edit its language.
 To disable it, follow these instructions:
-1. Open 내나라 (the Earth icon).
+1. Open «내나라» (the Earth icon).
-1. Click on 도구 (second menu from the right, on the bar at the top).
+1. Click on «도구» (second menu from the right, on the bar at the top).
-1. Click on 부가기능 (third option).
+1. Click on «부가기능» (third option).
 1. In the window that just opened, click on 언어 (second tab from the right).
-1. Press the button under the only language pack ("사용합").
+1. Press the button under the only language pack («사용합»).
 1. A yellow warning should tell you that you will need to reboot in korean.
 Press the button.
 You're done.